-The national government and prefectures (and municipalities as necessary) will strive to carry out continual collection and organization of information depending on the regional actual conditions, with consideration for matters such as the structures of groundwater basins (e.g., terrain, geology), actual states of groundwater use (e.g., purposes of use, extraction volumes, and extraction methods for consumer water, industrial water, agricultural water, etc.), groundwater levels, groundwater quality, groundwater temperature, ground deformation, time-series and spatially distributed data on flows and other subjects, actual conditions of land use, state of spring preservation, and other information as well as improving the utilization efficiency of existing facilities.
-In addition, the national government will develop a groundwater database to enable mutual use of data on subjects such as groundwater levels, groundwater quality, extraction volumes, and related measurement points, collected and organized by the national government, local public agencies, and others.
+• The national government and prefectures (and municipalities as necessary) will strive to carry out continual collection and organization of information depending on actual regional conditions, with consideration for matters such as the structures of groundwater basins (e.g., terrain, geology), actual states of groundwater use (e.g., purposes of use, extraction volumes, and extraction methods for consumer water, industrial water, agricultural water, etc.), groundwater levels, groundwater quality, groundwater temperature, ground deformation, time-series and spatially distributed data on flows and other subjects, actual conditions of land use, state of spring preservation, and other information as well as improving the utilization efficiency of existing facilities.
+In addition, the national government will develop and make widely available a groundwater levels, groundwater quality, extraction volumes, and related measurement points, collected and organized by the national government, local public agencies, and others.